7 Luxury Cruises That Cater to Your Every Want and Need

-Although it’s a smaller ship than some of the others on this list, the Sojourn ranks as a top luxury cruise for its impeccable service.
-CruiseCritic.com says their service is the best they’ve seen on a cruise ship, with a country club or five-star hotel atmosphere.
+Although it is a smaller ship than some of the others on this list, the Sojourn ranks as a top luxury cruise for its impeccable service.
+CruiseCritic.com says their service is the best they have seen on a cruise ship, with a country club or five-star hotel atmosphere.

-In order to compete with some of the larger cruise ships, Sojourn also has a partnership with Michelin-starred chef, Thomas Keller.
+In order to compete with some of the larger cruise ships, Sojourn also has a partnership with Michelin-Star Chef, Thomas Keller.
 Guests can expect lobster, caviar and champagne at their fingertips constantly, as evidenced by their special event on warm weather cruises.

 Photo Credit: Paul Gauguin

 An all-inclusive cruise experience, Paul Gauguin cruises offer an intimate, luxury experience to French Polynesia.
-Voted Best Cruise Ship for Dining by USA Today’s 10 Best Readers Choice Awards and Cruiser’s Choice Best for Service by CruiseCritic.com, once you take a Paul Gauguin cruise, you’ll be coming back again and again.
+Voted best cruise ship for dining by USA Today’s 10 Best Readers Choice Awards and Cruiser’s Choice Best for Service by CruiseCritic.com, once you take a Paul Gauguin cruise, you will be coming back again and again.

 Their fares offer round-trip airfare.
 Besides typical cruise ship entertainment, you can also expect Polynesian dancers and regional performers.

-They’re also the only cruise ship in French Polynesia with PADI certification classes for scuba diving.
+They’re also the only cruise ship in French Polynesia with Professional Association of Diving Instructors (PADI) certification classes for scuba diving.